comet-toolkit/punpy/docs/content/overview_of_method.rst

 Everything using the results of the multiprocessing needs to be inside the 'if __name__ == "__main__"'.
 However the measurement function itself needs to be outside this since the child processes need to find this.

-For the Jacobian method, it is also possible to use parallel processing, though only if the `repeat_dims` keyword is set.
+For the LPU method, it is also possible to use parallel processing, though only if the `repeat_dims` keyword is set.
 In this case each of the repeated measurements is processed in parallel::

    if __name__ == "__main__":
-      prop = punpy.JacobianPropagation(parallel_cores=4)
+      prop = punpy.LPUPropagation(parallel_cores=4)
       ur_y = prop.propagate_random(measurement_function, [x1, x2, x3],
              [ur_x1, ur_x2, ur_x3],repeat_dims=0)
       us_y = prop.propagate_systematic(measurement_function, [x1, x2, x3],